victorFernandezF/Morse-Converter/README.md

 ### Descrition
 Are you trying to send an s.o.s message in morse code?
 Don´t worry that little program tells you the correct dots and dashes for your message.
-Morse Code Translator converts any single word (the user inserts) to morse code.
+Morse Code Translator converts words to morse code.

 ### language
 Python